An Overview of LLP Registration

 - Limited Liability

-The term “limited liability” denotes that the liability of each and every member is limited to the extent of the amount contributed by them.
-On the other hand, this also means that if in case the said LLP firm incur any losses, then the personal assets of the partners will not be confiscated.
+The term “Limited Liability" denotes that the liability of each and every member is limited to the extent of the amount contributed by them.
+On the other hand, this also means that if in case the said LLP firm incurs any losses, then the personal assets of the partners will not be confiscated.
 Hence, the partners are made liable to the extent of their respective contributions.

-Unlike the case of a Private Company, transferring ownership to others is pretty much as easy task under the concept of limited liability partnership.
+Unlike the case of a Private Company, transferring ownership to others is pretty much easy under the concept of a Limited Liability Partnership.

 - Corporate Body

-Section 3 of the Limited LLP Act, 2008, states that for obtaining LLP registration, a firm is considered as a corporate body.
+Section 3 of the Limited LLP Act, 2008 states that for obtaining LLP Registration, a firm is considered a corporate body.